 \subsection{Member Profile Embeddings}

 Member profile embeddings are an LLM-based dense representation that captures comprehensive information from LinkedIn member profiles.
 These embeddings are generated by aggregating member profile information with a Qwen3 0.6 billion parameter \cite{yang2025qwen3} fine-tuned model.
 To efficiently incorporate this dense embedding into the model, we integrate it as a late‑fused context feature, avoiding any increase in the transformer’s dimensionality.
-Adding profile embeddings is particularly valuable for members with short or sparse histories, where {\systemname} lacks historical data.
+Together with item popularity features, member profile embeddings are key signals for members with sparse interaction histories.
 Embeddings are refreshed daily.
 This means that as members evolve their profiles, the embeddings stay aligned with each member's current professional interests.
-Empirically, adding profile embeddings as a late‑fused dense feature improves Long‑Dwell AUC, with more than +2\% AUC gains for members with <10 historical actions.
+Empirically, adding profile embeddings as a late‑fused dense feature improves Long‑Dwell AUC, with more than $+2\%$ AUC gains for members with fewer than 10 historical actions.